 Makes available to transcribers and instructors of braille transcribing interpretations and usages based on rules contained in the official braille codes as they pertain to the transcription of foreign languages.

-Mathematics, Science and Computer Notation Braille: Kyle DeJute, KY, Chair
+Nemeth Code for Math and Science: Kyle DeJute, KY, Chair

 Makes available to transcribers and instructors of braille transcribing interpretations and usages based on rules contained in the official braille codes and all subsequent materials approved by the Braille Authority of North America as they pertain to the transcription of music.